History of Maggie Valley United Methodist Church

 In 1980, 1990, and 2015 the church built modern additions behind the sanctuary that include classrooms, offices, fellowship hall, and large kitchen.
 By 2003, the congregation had grown large enough to be served by one resident pastor.

 Jonathan Creek still bisects the church property.
-The beautiful facility of stone and wood sits beside a large parking lot.
-And, if you look beyond the parking lot, there is a modern bridge across Jonathan Creek that accesses a church park that includes an old stone barn, a large field, and walking path.
-Many residents use the church park for meditation, relaxation, and dog walking.
+The beautiful facility of stone and wood sits beside a large parking area.
+And, if you look beyond the parking lot, there is a modern bridge across Jonathan Creek that accesses the Todd & Ruth Henry Park that includes Todd Henry’s old stone barn and a large field with a walking path.
+Many residents and visitors use the beautiful park for exercise, meditation, relaxation, and dog walking.

 Serving the local community remains in the DNA of the congregation.
 Today the church hosts a food pantry each week.
 Shepherd’s Table, a Monday evening meal open to anyone at no cost, serves over a hundred people weekly.